 Having a good understanding of academic vocabulary related to learning, studying, and evaluation can greatly assist you in this part of the test.

-1. List of IELTS Listening words – Academic terminology
+1. Academic terminology

 Presentation, project, teamwork, pairs, organisation, outline, proofreading, experiment, reference, lecture, tutor, instructor, attendance, specialist, knowledge, faculty, bachelor’s, master's, schedule, management, leadership, questionnaire, statistic, percentage, laboratory, school, university, college.